 Faculty and staff at Cornerstone are also working on installing enhanced technology in classrooms to allow for synchronous students to feel fully connected and integrated with their peers.
 This includes virtual whiteboards and high-definition cameras.
 The Center for Student Success and the Center for Excellence in Learning and Teaching are also bolstering resources for both students and faculty during this transition, offering tutoring help and assistance with applying technology in courses.

-How will classes be structured this fall—on-ground or online?
+How will classes be structured this spring—on-ground or online?

-Our plan at present is to offer face-to-face residential classes this fall.
+Our plan at present is to offer face-to-face residential classes this spring.
 For students who need special accommodations, we will offer alternative options to provide them with all the educational benefits that are available.
-The university will follow State of Michigan and Kent County executive orders to ensure safety for all students, faculty and staff.
+The university will follow guidelines from the Michigan Department of Health and Human Services to ensure safety for all students, faculty and staff.

 What if halfway through the semester I decide I want to do on ground instead of online or vice versa?
 Can I switch my learning model halfway through the semester?